Suryanarayanamurthy/unleashed-capital-full-stack/README.md

 ```

 # Structure
-This appication is structured as a micro-service archeture with scalability in mind.
+This application is structured to be a micro-service architectured application, with scalability in mind.

-the application is divided to 3 different applications, which can exist in their own repo and can be maintained and scaled independantly:
+the application is divided into 3 different applications, which can exist in their own repo and can be maintained and scaled independently:

 - home-page (./frontend/home-page)
 - api-gateway (./backend/api-gateway)